llinauer/austro_bird_classifier/README.md

 Even if there are less search results for a species, or some images are unusable, we should have more than enough training data and still don't pay one cent.
 Nice.

+As a short legal notice, to be safe, I am only using images that are free to share and use for personal purposes.

 ## 2. Data cleaning